Zhang-NJ-Lab/A4BX6-Paper/README.md

 lumo.R     symbolic regression code for LUMO

-main.R    codes for feature selection and heat map   (特征选择和热图代码)
+Feature_selection_and_Pearson.R     codes for feature selection and heat map

+main.R    combined codes for feature selection, heat map and machine learning

 generate_input_for_MS.R generates all input files for dmol3